-The Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS) is responsible for enforcing protections against sex discrimination under Title IX of the Education Amendments of 1972 (Title IX) and Section 1557 of the Affordable Care Act (Section 1557).
+The Office for Civil Rights (OCR) at the U.S. Department of Health and Human Services (HHS) is responsible for enforcing protections against sex discrimination (including pregnancy, sexual orientation, and gender identity) under Title IX of the Education Amendments of 1972 (Title IX) and Section 1557 of the Affordable Care Act (Section 1557).

 The Title IX regulation generally provides that “no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination …” in education programs and activities.
 45 C.F.R. § 86.31

 The Section 1557 regulation extends the same protections to participants in health programs and activities, providing that covered entities may not discriminate on the basis of sex, among other grounds, in their health programs and activities.

 It is well accepted among federal courts and agencies that discrimination on the basis of sex includes sex-based harassment when it is sufficiently serious to deny or limit an individual’s ability to participate in or benefit from the program at issue.
 Click here to read about sex-based harassment in the Department of Justice’s Title IX Manual.